UmutDeniz26/Converting-frames-to-arduino-IDE/README.md

 5 - ) Execute.Then,copy the result and paste into excelToCodeStep1.

-6 - ) Execute.Then,Copy the result and paste into excelToCodeStep2.
+6 - ) Copy the result and paste into excelToCodeStep2.
+Then, execute.

 7 - ) Finally,copy the output and paste (like i do in "demoLedEffect.ino") to arduino code.